zac-olds/Mineralopedia/README.md

 ## Overview

-_**Mineralopedia** is a fully searchable database of common minerals and their properties that will act as a guide to proper identification and as a reference.
+_**Mineralopedia** is a (soon to be fully searchable) database of common minerals and their properties that will act as a guide to proper identification and as a reference.
 Users will be able to register an account that will allow them to add minerals to favorites and add, edit, and delete comments._

 <br>